How to Contribute

 }

-And then the customized error message would appear in the UI.
+And then the customized message will appear in the UI.

 Next, create your pipeline in the BON in a Box pipeline editor by connecting your inputs and outputs.

-A pipeline is a collection of steps to achieve the desired processing.
+A pipeline is a collection of steps that are connected to automate an analysis workflow.
 Each script becomes a pipeline step.

 Pipelines also have inputs and outputs.
-In order to run, a pipeline needs to specify at least one output (rightmost red box in image above).
-Pipeline IO supports the same types and UI rendering as individual steps, since its inputs are directly fed to the steps, and outputs come from the step outputs.
+In order to run, a pipeline needs to specify at least one output.

 For a general description of pipelines in software engineering, see Wikipedia.